budgetdad/Eternaldad/README.md

 - **Discipline that holds** — Boundaries that actually work because they come from a system, not emotion
 - **Routines that protect your morning** — The 5:30am start that purchases ninety minutes of household functionality
 - **Medical preparedness** — Never be caught outside a locked dispensary again
+- **Managing teenager daughter** - When she pulls away - A single father's guide to raising a Teenage Daughter

 ### 👥 **Community**
 - **Discussions**: Share your household systems.
 Ask questions.
 Learn from other single fathers.